Fiona-0525/42Core_CPP/README.md

 - ✅ Inheritance and virtual functions
 - ✅ Memory management
 - ✅ Best practices and 42 School coding standards

-## 📝 Notes

-- All projects follow 42 School coding standards (Norm)
-- Implementations use C++98 standard
-- Each module builds on concepts from previous modules

 ## 👤 Author